rishabhxchoudhary/RishabhxChoudhary-PortFolio/content/blog/aws-fargate-and-step-functions-tutorial.md

 We're using a specific set of tools, and each brings its own superpower to our project:

 *   **TypeScript:** It's JavaScript with "superpowers" (static typing!).
 This helps us catch errors early and write more maintainable code for our calculator.
 *   **AWS S3 (Simple Storage Service):** Think of S3 as infinitely scalable cloud storage.
-It's our "digital mailbox" where we'll drop off the input number `x` and pick up the calculated result.
+It's our "digital mailbox" where we'll drop off the input number $x$ and pick up the calculated result.
 *   **Docker:** This is like a magical shipping container for our code.
 We package our TypeScript application and all its needs (like Node.js) into a Docker image.
 This "container" can then run consistently anywhere – on our laptop or in AWS Fargate.
 *   **AWS ECR (Elastic Container Registry):** Once we have our Docker "shipping container," ECR is the secure port where we store it in the cloud, ready for Fargate to use.
 *   **AWS Fargate:** This is where the magic of "serverless containers" happens.
 We give Fargate our Docker image, and it runs our calculator without us ever needing to pick a server, patch an operating system, or worry about scaling.
 It just runs!